monster-cookie/starfield-modding-notes/RTFP.md

 ### Selectors

 You can either use the Editor ID or the ESM filename with a FormID to reference objects.
+If chaining multiple selectors like filters you need to prefix the line with a plus (+).

 #### Examples
 ```